 In October, some of the group gathered at the Nova Cinema decided to see Ali’s Wedding, whilst others went to see Mountain.
 Both of these are excellent films.
 Ali’s Wedding is the true life story of the actor, Osamah Sami, who plays Ali.
 He is a neurotic, naive and musically gifted Muslim cleric’s eldest son and, after a “white lie” which spirals out of control, he must follow through with an arranged marriage, except he is madly in love with an Australian-born Lebanese girl.

-The next film outing will be on the first Tuesday of February 2018.
+The next Film Outing will be held on the first Tuesday of April 2018.

 For further information (or suggestions) about film outings, please email here.